7 Ways to Improve Customer Service in Schools

 Generally, there are three main goals of social media usage in education:

-- Marketing.
-To woo new students.
+• Marketing.
+To woo new scholars.

-- Connectedness.
+• Connectedness.
 To bring the community closer.

 Let’s start with marketing.
 It’s not a surprise that 84% of people aged 18-29 use social media.
-And, the number goes just a bit lower with 81% when it comes to 30-49 years old users.
+And, the number goes just a bit lower with 81% when it comes to 30-49-year old users.
 These people are your potential customers who will be glad to learn more about your school’s offer through Facebook or Instagram.

 Also, it’d be highly effective for your brand awareness to cooperate with social media influencers.
 Reportedly, 49% of users depend on influencer recommendations.
 So do the students.